Dyeing With Ivory and Bristle: How to Dye a Beach Inspired Colorway

 To get a feel for how this colorway looks on different types of yarn, I’m dyeing with both Bristle and Ivory.

-Bristle is a two ply yarn made from non superwash organic wool and a touch of hemp fiber.
-The hemp fiber doesn’t take the dye as easily as the wool.
+Bristle is a two ply yarn made from non superwash organic wool and a touch of hemp fibre.
+The hemp fibre doesn’t take the dye as easily as the wool.
 This means the finished yarn has a unique heathered appearance.
 The hemp content also makes this yarn a great choice for the warmer weather we’re experiencing now!

 Ivory is a luxe blend of merino wool, baby alpaca, and silk.
 It takes dye beautifully and evenly.
 Ivory has a soft but cool hand thanks to its silk content.